-In Kolkata, it’s also known as daleem as the reason for using lots of dal in it.
+In Kolkata, it is also known as daleem or dalim as the reason for using lots of dal in it.
 Some even identified it as khichda(for using rice and dal) too.
 Though as per my assumption khichda is a little different from this recipe.
 However, Haleem or Daleem has a huge fan base in Kolkata and that’s why Kolkata’s all popular Mughlai restaurants arrange a special take way counter outside their eateries during Ramazan/Ramadan(a holy month of Muslim community)to handle the crowd.

-Actually, this dish is very healthy among all Ramadan recipes because of enriched with carbohydrates and protein at the same time.
+Actually, this dish is very healthy among all Ramadan Eid recipes because of enriched with carbohydrates and protein at the same time.
 Though carbohydrates (means rice and wheat) are used in a very little quantity compared to meat.
 That is why haleem is considered as a protein pact food for using more daal and mutton in it.
-So during the holy month of Ramadan, haleem will be a must in every evening iftar party recipes, the Muslim people have this dish to boost their energies after day-long fasting.
+So during the holy month of Ramadan, haleem gets the prime place in every evening iftar party recipes, the Muslim people have this dish to boost their energies after day-long fasting.
 As per the old recipe beef or mutton (lamb meat) was mainly used to prepare this dish.
 Though nowadays chicken is also used in it as per requirement.

 Making of haleem is not an easy job, as it is a slow-cooked preparation as per its traditional recipe.
 This means you have to invest a long time in both preparation and cooking to get that authentic taste.
-So people started depending on restaurants to taste instead of making this dish at home.
+So people find it easy to order it from the restaurants instead of making it at home.

-That is the reason for sharing this recipe with you as you can easily make it at home during Ramzan.
-Though here I prepared this recipe by applying the old and easy method too.
+That is the reason for sharing this mutton haleem recipe with you, as you can easily make it at home during Ramzan.
+Though in this blog, I prepared this recipe by applying the old and easy method too.
 You can choose any one of them.

-So you must prepare this easy haleem recipe during this holy Ramadan month and share your valuable feedback by writing them in the comment section below.
+So you must prepare this mutton haleem recipe during this holy Ramadan month and share your valuable feedback by simply writing it in the comment section below.

 You may try other mutton recipes from my website